rajasoun/gitops-experiments/gitops/README.md

 The bootstrap command above does following:

-- Creates a git repository `gitops-istio` on your GitHub account
+- Creates a git repository `gitops-experiments` on your GitHub account
 - Adds Flux component manifests to the repository
 - Deploys Flux Components to your Kubernetes Cluster
-- Configures Flux components to track the path `/gitops/clusters/dev` in the repository
+- installs Istio using the Istio base, istiod and gateway Helm charts
+- waits for Istio control plane to be ready
+- creates the Istio public gateway
+- installs the nginx ingress controller
+- installs the weave dashboard
+- installs the cert-manager and letsencrypt cluster issuer
+- install the podinfo app
+- creates the podinfo ingress route using the Istio gateway